ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 For more information about SDK Go or other languages, see the [VPC SDK reference](/apidocs/vpc/latest?code=go#update-ike-policy).

-### Upgrading a VPN from a custom IPsec policy by using the SDK
+### Upgrading a VPN from a custom IPsec policy with the SDK
 {: #upgrade-vpn-custom-ipsec-policy-procedure-sdk}
 {: api}